 Students with a completely different Bachelor’s background, without any links to the field of Communication Science, are most likely not eligible for the (pre-) Master’s programme.

 The Master's programme in Communication Science expects you to have a certain understanding of Communication Science theories.
 The admissions board will evaluate this based on your Bachelor’s curriculum and completed courses.
 Work experience is not taken into consideration.

 The Master's programme in Communication Science has its roots in sociobehavioural sciences.
 In line with this sociobehavioural tradition, the programme attempts to teach you how to systematically observe and measure the effects of media and communication.
 In order to make the most of our Master’s programme in Communication Science, you must be at ease with the use of certain sociobehavioural data collection methods (such as survey design and experimental design), and statistical models to analyse the data (such as measurement models, linear regression and analysis of variance).
 This level of knowledge has to be confirmed by the content of courses taken during your academic Bachelor’s programme.
 Work experience is not taken into consideration.

 Besides knowledge of social science methods and statistics, we require you to be able to conduct and evaluate quantitative empirical research.
 This will be evaluated based on research papers written during your Bachelor’s programme.

 All Communication Science courses in the Master’s programme are taught in English.
 You must therefore be able to read textbooks, understand lectures, take part in classroom discussions and undertake written work in English.
 That is why we require evidence of English language proficiency from non-native speakers of English with a non-Dutch degree.
 Please note that if you do not meet this requirement, admission is not possible.
-We only accept test result from TOEFL, IELTS and Cambridge Advance English or Cambridge Proficiency English.
+We only accept test results from TOEFL, IELTS and Cambridge Advanced English or Cambridge Proficiency English.
 Other English tests are not considered valid.

 Requirements regarding English language level are*: